Mow-E/Documentation/README.md

     ```json
     {
-        'id': this is the TEMP_IMAGE_ID(int) we specified earlier in 'extra' property when sending the coordinate where the collission happened,
+        "id": "this is the TEMP_IMAGE_ID(int) we specified earlier in 'extra' property when sending the coordinate where the collission happened",
-        'chunkAmount': specify the amount of chunks you divided your image in,
+        "chunkAmount": "specify the amount of chunks you divided your image in",
-        'chunkOffset': the number of the chunk you are sending right now P.S.
-Start from 0,
+        "chunkOffset": "the number of the chunk you are sending right now P.S.
+Start from 0",
-        'data': chunk in bytearr encoded in base64
+        "data": "chunk in bytearr encoded in base64"
     }
     ```